 People have a responsibility not to sexually assault other people.
 That is absolutely certain.
 At the same time, as bystanders, we have a responsibility to intervene when we can in order to help de-escalate potentially violent situations.
 It can be an overwhelming feeling to have this responsibility.
 But as we make strides to teach everyone (not just men) not to rape, we have to be ok with this extra responsibility for now.
 In spite of (and because of) what others do, we have a responsibility to look out for others and intervene when appropriate and possible.
-To that end, bystander intervene whenever safety possible.
+To that end, bystander intervention is a powerful tool that empowers whole communities to help end sexual violence.
+RGV College encourages bystanders to intervene whenever safety possible.
 Safety and reducing crime is part of everyone's duty.